microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 With the projects deployed to Azure, you can now test the app to make sure it works.
 ## Option 2: Deploy via Bicep
-The Github Actions from Option 1 calls the main.bicep file in the Azure folder.
+The Github Actions from Option 1 calls the `main.bicep` file in the Azure folder.
 If you aren't using Github Actions though, you still need to understand how to perform the deployment with Bicep. **If you have already performed the deployment with Github Actions, skip this section.**

 1. The Linux VM you are using in the Azure portal already has the Azure CLI installed, and therefore has the Bicep tools installed.
 However, you may want to make sure you have the lastest version of Bicep installed by running the following command in your Cloud Shell window.
 ```bash
 az bicep upgrade
 ```
-2. By now, you should have cloned the complete respository for the labs from git clone https://github.com/microsoft/aca-dev-day.git.
-If not, clone it now in your Cloud Shell environment.
+2. By now, you should have forked the repository over to your own GitHub account.
+In the Cloud Shell window, clone your repo by doing `'git clone your-repo-name'.git`.
-3. From within Cloud Shell, go to the folder `/aca-dev-day/labs/2.ACA_Deployment/Azure`.
+3. From within Cloud Shell, go to the folder `/dotNET-Frontend-AB-Testing-on-Azure-Container-Apps/Azure`.
 4. The first thing we need to do is create a resource group in the Azure subscription.
 Run the following code in the Cloud Shell window.
-You can decide the name of your resource group and location, ie, like `eastus`.
+You can decide the name of your resource group and location, ie, like `eastus`. **TIP: Make sure your resource group name is alpha-numeric characters only**

 ```bash
 RESOURCE_GROUP="<your-resource-group-name>"